rajkannanbalu/store-location-service/README.md

       3.)
 With Using PostGIS, it will be highly scalable which helps to execute queries faster

- ## Other Possible Problem Approaches
+ ## Other Possible Problem Approaches :zzz:
          Since Postgres Querying will consider only Point based locations on plane, it will give shortest distance based on two coordinates.
  So, considering other type of geometry models like Polygon, LineString which helps to identify the exact route from between two locations like google maps considering all streets.